-First-stage results.
-Table 1 documents that the distance to our LCPs is negatively related to railroad access.24 For transparency, the first column displays the effect without controls, except municipality and year fixed effects.
+Review of Economics and Statistics Just Accepted MS. https://doi.org/10.1162/rest\a\01067 © 2021 by the President and Fellows of Harvard College and the fixed effects.
 The second column introduces our set of local geography controls interacted with time period fixed effects.
-The third column adds our set of local prerailroad economic controls interacted with time period fixed effects, while the fourth column adds region-byyear fixed effects.
+The third column adds our set of local pre-railroad economic controls interacted with time period fixed effects, while the fourth column additionally adds region-by-year fixed effects.
 As seen from the table, the negative coefficients increase somewhat after including local geography controls in column 2, which suggests that the local geography influenced the decision to construct a railroad.
-Conditional
+Conditional on the local geography, however, additional controls added in column 3 and 4 have no or limited correlation with potential baseline economic determinants of railroad access.
+In other words, it suggests that the local geography controls, including the distance to the nearest targeted destination, do a good job in ensuring the quasi-randomness of the instrument.